Notes on the data: Housing, rent assistance and vehicle access

-However, the size and nature of the private rental market has grown and evolved over the last three decades.
-In 2016, about one-quarter of all households (2.1 million) or 6.3 million people rent privately.
-Further, more than one million low-income households (2.65 million people) rented privately in 2018 – a figure which has doubled in the last 20 years.
+The size and nature of the private rental market has grown and evolved over the last three decades.
+In 2021, over one-quarter (26.7%) of all households, or 2.5 million people rented privately .
+Further, more than one million low-income households rented privately in 2018 – a figure which had doubled in the previous 20 years.
 Once considered a short-term housing choice for young people, many are now renting for longer periods with the ratio renting in the private market increasing across all age groups, families with and without children and low and middle incomes .

-Close to two-thirds of Aboriginal people (62.1 per cent) and migrants arriving in Australia in the last ten years from predominantly non-English speaking countries (60.5 per cent) lived in a rented home; these proportions were more than twice that for the population overall (30.3 per cent).
-The proportion of the population living in rental housing was lowest among older people, at 13.5 per cent.
-Nationally, more than half (58.6 per cent) of single parent families lived in a rented house, which was 71 per cent higher than the proportion for all families (34.2 per cent) .
+In 2011, over half of Aboriginal people (56.0 per cent) and migrants arriving in Australia in the last ten years from predominantly non-English-speaking countries (58.2 per cent) lived in a rented home; these proportions were close to twice that for the population overall (30.6 per cent).
+The proportion of the population living in rental housing was lowest among older people, at 11.9 per cent.
+Nationally, some 45.3 per cent of single parent families lived in a rented house.
+While this was 66 per cent higher than the proportion for all families (29.8 per cent), it was below the proportion in 2016, when more than half (58.6 per cent) of single parent families were renting .

 - Productivity Commission.
 Vulnerable Private Renters: Evidence and Options, Commission Research Paper, Canberra, 2019, accessed 30 September 2019.
 Available from: https://www.pc.gov.au/research/completed/renters

 - Public Health Information Development Unit (PHIDU).
 Housing experiences and suitability as determinants of health: population patterns of housing experiences and correlated health risk factors and outcomes, Adelaide: PHIDU, 2019, accessed 30 September 2019.
-Available from /pdf/2015-onwards/housing-atlas/housing-atlas-report.pdf
+Available from: https://phidu.torrens.edu.au/pdf/2015-onwards/housing-atlas/housing-atlas-report.pdf

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.